|

 When set to auto, the module is transitioned by the

-host to high power mode when the first port using it
+host to high power mode when the first port using it is

-the last port using it is put administratively down.
+last port using it is put administratively down.
+The

-The power mode policy can be set before a module is
+power mode policy can be set before a module is

 plugged-in.